Founders Shares: Here’s How to Avoid a Huge Tax Bill

 Founders Share Tax: Paying Your Tax Bill

-So, let’s say you’ve sold your founders shares, you’re not going to to do a Section 1045 rollover, and you don’t qualify for QSBS because your business is less than five years old.
+So, let’s say you’ve sold your founders shares, you’re not going to do a Section 1045 rollover, and you don’t qualify for QSBS because your business is less than five years old.

 You’ve got to pay the tax bill, my friend.
 And your estimated federal tax on that sale is $1,859,256.
-You’ll need to plan to pay that money next April when you tax bill comes due.
+You’ll need to plan to pay that money next April when your tax bill comes due.

 After that, set aside the remainder of the $1,859,256 you’ll owe and put it into a high-yield savings account or a short-term bond fund.
 (I like to recommend parking funds for a tax payment in the DFA One-Year Fixed Income Fund, which may provide a higher rate of return than a typical savings account.)